SchweGELBin/action_kernel_milk_davinci/README.md

 - Then edit the ```Changable Data``` section at the beginning of main.sh
 - Make sure to use this format: e.g. ```KERNEL_NAME="MilkKernel"```
 - Run Action "CI Build"
+- You can choose your build options before you start (These will override the variables in main.sh)
-- Your kernel and the Manager will be available at "releases" in your repository
+- The files will be available at "releases" in your repository

 ```
 # Kernel